-- 5.4.3 The governing body will complete safeguarding and child protection training updates on their strategic roles and responsibilities every three years. - 5.4.4 The governing body will appoint a lead governor, John Davies, to monitor the effectiveness of this policy in conjunction with the full governing board.
+- 5.4.3 The governing body will complete safeguarding and child protection training updates on their strategic roles and responsibilities every three years. - 5.4.4 The governing body will appoint a lead governor, Dr John Davies, to monitor the effectiveness of this policy in conjunction with the full governing board.
 Lead governors should access designated safeguarding governor training every three years. - 5.4.5 In the event that safeguarding concerns or an allegation of abuse is made against the Headmaster, the chair of governors will act as the 'case manager'.
 See also 20.2 - 5.4.6 The governing body, along with the school's SLT, are responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off site providers and provisions that their safeguarding arrangements are secure and in keeping with KCSIE.
 This includes ensuring that the provision has effective safeguarding policy/procedures/training in place for all staff.
 The provision follows safer recruitment processes and has clear allegation management processes.
-Pupils who attend alternative provisions can often have complex needs and it is important that these settings are aware of the additional risk of harm that their pupils may be vulnerable to and appropriate risk assessments/support plans are in place where pupils access provision offsite. - 5.4.7 The governing body will supply information as requested by the Local Authority Safeguarding Team.
+Pupils who attend alternative provisions can often have complex needs and it is important that these settings are aware of the additional risk of harm that their pupils may be vulnerable to and appropriate risk assessments/support plans are in place where pupils access provision offsite. - 5.4.7 The governing body will supply information as requested by the Local Authority Safeguarding Team. - 5.4.8 The governing body should ensure that there is a robust filtering and monitoring system in place.